Lexicon

 Before you start filming, good planning is crucial.
 The first step is to write a script, as it describes the plot, characters and dialog.
 A well-structured script is the heart of your movie.
 Once the script is written, you should create a storyboard, i.e. a visual representation of the scenes.
 Sketch out exactly how you want each scene to look, as this will help you to keep track of things later and organize the filming efficiently.
 Another important point for shooting a movie is choosing the location.
 Where do you want to film?
 Is the location suitable for your story?
 Also consider whether you need any permits, research the possible locations and obtain the permits.

-A movie is rarely a one-man show.
-You need a team to bring the vision to life.
+A film is rarely a one-man show.
+You need a Team to bring your vision to life.
 The most important roles include:

 Director: The creative mind that guides the vision.